antimof/UxPlay/README.txt

 network ports are opened.
 See **Troubleshooting** below for help with this or other problems.

-**Note libplist-dev (version 2.0 or greater) is a new dependency (originally, libplist was bundled with UxPlay-1.2).
-Older Linux distributions may only supply libplist 1.x, which is too old.
-\[Installing libplist-dev (with libplist3) from ubuntu 18.04 solves this problem on ubuntu 16.04.\]** If you cannot find a libplist-2.x package that installs on your distribution, you can get it at
-<https://github.com/libimobiledevice/libplist> and build it from source.
-\_(You will need build tools autoconf, automake, libtool, and may need to also install some libpython\*-dev package).
-By default, libplist installs in /usr/local/lib.
-If this is not in the library path (as in ubuntu), create a file /etc/ld.so.conf.d/libplist.conf containing the text "/usr/local/lib", and run "sudo ldconfig" to permanently add /usr/local/lib to the library path.\_

-### Modified build instructions for Non-Debian-based distributions:

 **Red Hat, Fedora, CentOS (now continued as Rocky Linux or Alma Linux):** (sudo yum install) openssl-devel libplist-devel avahi-compat-libdns\_sd-devel (some from the "PowerTools" add-on